Post

 name: Automatically assign to self if no assignee is specified

-# Since this is a shared trigger event, we will determine in the job itself that it only executes when the Pull Request is opened (first created), otherwise it will be skipped
+# Since this is a shared trigger event, the Job will determine itself; it will only execute when the Pull Request is Opened (initial creation), otherwise it will be Skipped

 if: github.event_name == 'pull_request' && github.event.action == 'opened'